Thunderbeee/hai-cooking/generator/README.txt

-Instruction:
+Instructions:
-	1. please put the raw dataset (csv) in the file 'raw'
+	1. Please put the raw dataset (.csv format) in the folder 'raw'
-	2. In terminal, cd to the directory of the file (generator), and run the command line replace the file name and its directory
+	2. In terminal, cd into the directory of the current folder (generator), and run the command (see below)
-	3. The generated dataframes would be appeared in the file 'processed'
+	3. The generated dataframes would be appeared in the folder 'processed'

-Requirement:
+Requirements:
 	import pandas as pd
 	from tqdm import tqdm
 	import numpy as np